Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-2.10
+No. 32
+LVL 1

 Question:
 Define a function which can print a dictionary where the keys are numbers between 1 and 3 (both included) and the values are square of keys.

 Hints:
 Use dict[key]=value pattern to put entry into a dictionary.
 Use ** operator to get power of a number.

 Solution:
 ```python
 def printDict():
 	d=dict()